A local’s guide to Madrid: 15 unmissable haunts

 A department store but not as you know it – this multi-brand retail project aims to merge physical and digital experiences for a new generation of shoppers, with desirable, independent fashion and tech labels housed in a visually striking environment.
 Barcelona-based External Reference designed the original Wow on Gran Vía, while a second, seven-storey outlet in the swish Serrano neighbourhood is the work of Madrid’s Culdesac, who created sculptural shapes, ambient lighting, fluid spaces and modular furniture that allows for versatile displays.

-Wow Concept Serrano is located at C. de Serrano, 52, 28001 Madrid, Spain.
+Wow Concept Serrano is located at C. de Serrano, 52, 28001 Madrid, Spain

 Travel Editor

 Sofia de la Cruz is the Travel Editor at Wallpaper*.
-A self-declared flâneuse, she feels most inspired when taking the role of a cultural observer – chronicling the essence of cities and remote corners through their nuances, rituals, and people.
-Her work lives at the intersection of art, design, and culture, often shaped by conversations with the photographers who capture these worlds through their lens.
+She feels most inspired when taking the role of a cultural observer – chronicling the essence of cities and remote corners through their nuances, rituals and people.
+Her work lives at the intersection of art, design, and culture.

 With contributions from